jdriselvato/PSP-Homebrew-Development/README.md

 1. PSP Controls 1 - prints button pressed on the PSP.
 2. PSP Controls 2 - prints button pressed on the PSP dynamically.
+3. Moving Sprite - control a sprite on the screen with the d-pad.
-2. Sprite follow - a simple app that shows drawing two spites.
-One sprite is controlled by the player, the second sprite follows the player with a simple algo.
+4. Player Follower - a simple game that shows drawing two spites.
+One sprite is controlled by the player, the second sprite follows the player with a simple `easeInEaseOut` algo.

 ## Customizing the eboot